Skip to Main Content Skip to Footer

 Current Research Projects

-1. The Benefits of Outdoor Play for Education - coming soon!
+2. The Benefits of Outdoor Education and Outdoor Play:

 • Teachers, parents, and children in Pre-K through 3rd grade teachers were all asked about the amount of play that should be (vs. currently is) part of their (children's/ students') daily school life.